laravel/docs/broadcasting.md

 composer require ably/ably-php
 ```

-Next, you should configure your Ably credentials via the `ABLY_KEY` environment variable in your `.env` file:
+Next, you should configure your Ably credentials via the `ABLY_KEY` environment variable in your application's `.env` file:

 ```ini
 ABLY_KEY=your-ably-key
 ```

-Next, you will need to change your broadcast connection to `ably` in your `.env` file:
+Next, you should set the `BROADCAST_CONNECTION` environment variable's value to `ably` in your application's `.env` file:

 ```ini
 BROADCAST_CONNECTION=ably
 ```

 Finally, you are ready to install and configure [Laravel Echo](#client-side-installation), which will receive the broadcast events on the client-side.

-<a name="community-alternatives"></a>
-### Community Alternatives

-<a name="community-alternatives-node"></a>
-#### Node

-[Soketi](https://github.com/soketi/soketi) is a Node based, Pusher compatible WebSocket server for Laravel.
-Under the hood, Soketi utilizes µWebSockets.js for extreme scalability and speed.
-This package allows you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
-For more information on installing and using this package, please consult its [official documentation](https://docs.soketi.app/).

 <a name="client-side-installation"></a>
 ## Client Side Installation